MichaelCurrin/embed-social-widgets/README.md

 - Instagram: [ig](/ig/) directory

 ## Notes

 This shows a live example of using a FB page plugin to pull in details such as profile image, timeline and events.
 The plugin snippet is created using a tool of Facebook's Developer site.

 - https://developers.facebook.com/docs/plugins/page-plugin/

 The plugin page allows easy customization and a preview, then gives you snippets to paste on your site.
-See code at [index.html](/index.html) and [iframe.html](/iframe.html).
+See the Facebook links.

 This is also a test of Netlify CORS configs.
 See [netlify.toml](/netlify.toml).